joachimwolff/sparse-neighbors-search/README.md

-# Approximate nearest neighbors search on sprase datasets
+# Approximate nearest neighbors search on sparse datasets
 ========
 With minHashNearestNeighbors it is possible to search the k-nearest neighbors inside a sparse data structure.